Misunderstood (Robbie Williams song)

 "Misunderstood" is a song by British pop singer Robbie Williams.
-Williams co-wrote and co-produced the song with Stephen Duffy from English band Duran Duran, who also plays the acoustic guitars, bass, and harmonica on the track.
+Williams co-wrote and co-produced the song with Stephen Duffy, who also played the acoustic guitars, bass, and harmonica on the track.
 The song was released as the second single from Williams' hits compilation Greatest Hits in December 2004, peaking at number eight on the UK Singles Chart and reaching the top 10 in Denmark, Italy, and the Netherlands.
 The song was featured on the Bridget Jones: The Edge of Reason soundtrack.

 Music video

 The music video incorporates some of the plot of Bridget Jones: The Edge of Reason into it, including some clips of the movie.
 Robbie Williams is interrogated by Thai officials.
 At the end of the video when the main interrogator says that if Williams keeps acting up, he might be there a long time.
 Williams asks, "How long is a long time?".
 The interrogator answers, "Oh, about a millennium", to which Williams answers by turning to the camera and singing his song "Millennium".
 Williams stated that the song was written because of his love of Edward Scissorhands, in which the protagonist of the film was misunderstood.